devon1910/devon1910/README.md

 };
 ```

-**I don't just write code—I solve problems.** Every project starts with understanding the human on the other side of the screen and ends with measurable impact.
+Every project starts with understanding the human on the other side of the screen and ends with measurable impact.

 ---